 Applications for those changes of use to apartments and HMOs which claim they are for social housing requiring lower levels of parking provision, will need to be supported with suitable evidence.

-National Planning Policy Framework - paragraph 117 National Planning Practice Guidance - Travel plans, transport assessments and statements in decision-taking section.
+National Planning Policy Framework - Section 9.
+Promoting sustainable transport National Planning Practice Guidance - Travel plans, transport assessments and statements in decision-taking section.

 Policy INF2: Improving Connectivity in Hartlepool

 Policy QP3: Location, Accessibility, Highway Safety and Parking